On Clarity in Performance Reporting

 • explanations vary by individual, not by design

-• “analysis” becomes whatever fits the reporting cycle
+• “analysis” becomes whatever fits the execution cycle

-• quality assurance is limited to numerical accuracy, not analytical coherence
+• quality assurance is often strongest on numerical accuracy and lineage, and weaker on analytical coherence

 The system governs data correctness, but not analytical soundness.